Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 Now, come on, folks, please.

-We've only had Obama joining the debate saying we shouldn't vilify or denigrate public sector union people are our neighbors and so forth.
+We've only had Obama joining the debate saying we shouldn't vilify or denigrate public sector union people that are our neighbors and so forth.

-Not one statement made by Obama.
+Not one question, not one statement made by Obama.

 Again, let me tell you what this means.

-And I'll I'll explain it by doing it the opposite way.
+I'll explain it by doing it the opposite way.

 If they had polling data that suggests that the Democrats won big in this thing, that would have been 90% of the content of this presser.